Thesis and Introduction

 - It does not involve any ‘wrapped’ or synthetic assets.
 That is, there was simply one generic transaction submitted to conduct the swap, and users are not exposed to any risk after the swap is complete.

-- Developers could easily leverage the technology to improve their own products through simple Remote Procedure Calls (RPC) calls, meaning no special wallets, Software Development kits (SDKs), or other complex frameworks would be needed to be leveraged by application developers.
+- Developers could easily leverage the technology to improve their own products through simple RPC calls or the Chainflip Software Development kit (SDK), meaning no special wallets, or other complex blockchain-specific frameworks would be needed to be leveraged by application developers.

 Programmatic swapping is what Uniswap enables on Ethereum.
 Chainflip’s ultimate goal is to enable programmatic swapping for all major blockchains, unlocking new possibilities for product developers, and offering users an easy to use, reliable, secure, and permissionless method of avoiding custodial exchanges altogether.